-Any remaining balance at the end of the introductory period will be charged the higher standard rate of interest on the balance, which could make it a lot harder to pay down.
+Any remaining balance at the end of the introductory period will be charged the higher standard rate, which could make it a lot harder to pay down.

-- Making purchases on the new card.
-New purchases will attract interest at the standard purchase rate, and you likely won’t have access to any interest-free days.
+New purchases can attract interest at the standard purchase rate, and you may not have access to any interest-free days.
 This also means that any payments you make on the card will go toward the new purchase balance before your transferred debt, so it could take longer and cost more to pay off the card in full.

 Follow these steps to apply for a high balance transfer credit limit credit card today.

-- Compare cards.
 Compare balance transfer credit cards with high credit limits to find one that suits your needs.

 You’ll be asked to provide a range of details including your full name, residential address, driver’s license or passport number and employment details.

-- Include supporting documentation.
 Credit card providers might require a range of supporting documents to complete your application, such as copies of your driver’s license, birth certificate, passport and pay stubs.

-- Provide details for the balance transfer.
-During your application you’ll be asked to provide details of any accounts that you wish to transfer balances from including the account name and number, financial institution and the total debt you wish to move to the new card.
+During your application, you’ll be asked to provide details of any accounts that you wish to transfer balances from including the account name and number, financial institution and the total debt you want to move to the new card.

-- Submit the application.
 You should get a response within a few minutes either on the webpage or via email.

-Upon a successful application the credit card company will contact you to finalize the application and issue your card.
+Upon a successful application, the credit card company will contact you to finalize the application and issue your card.
 After that, you should get the card within 5 to 10 working days, although it could be up to 21 days depending on the issuer.

 Once you’ve found the right card and your transfer has gone through, keep the following in mind:

 - Make sure the old card has been paid off.

-- Plan within the promotional period.
 To take full advantage of the low or 0% introductory rate, you’ll want to pay off the entire balance before the period ends and the rate reverts.

-- Make timely payments Late payments can end your introductory rate early.
+Late payments can end your introductory rate early.
 Keep up with your monthly bills and pay at least the minimum to get the most out of the promotional period.

 Too low of a credit limit may not be as much of a hindrance as it seems.
 Here are some different ways you can deal with your transfer amount being more than the maximum limit:

-- Transfer what you can.
 Transfer as much of the balance that you can to the new card and take advantage of the introductory rate.
 During this time, you’ll still need to make minimum payments on your original card and the new one.

-- Request a higher limit.
 Try to request a higher credit limit from the provider.
-It will require calling the issuer or visiting a local office, and there’s no guarantee that the provider will agree to it.
+It’ll require calling the issuer or visiting a local office, and there’s no guarantee that the provider will agree to it.

-- Seek an alternative.
 When transferring only a portion of your balance or the credit card issuer won’t raise your limit, it may be time to look for another means if you’re set on moving your debt.
 A personal loan could give you the maximum limit you need, but you likely won’t benefit from the type of promotion a balance transfer credit card offers.